Phone-GWP-group

 Packaging inventory management

-Suppose you plan well enough in advance.
-In that case, you may even be able to have your packaging supplier manage your inventory for you (and supply packaging on a just-in-time basis).
+Suppose you plan well enough in advance; in that case, you may even be able to have your packaging supplier manage your inventory for you (and supply packaging on a just-in-time basis).

-It may be too late to wait until Peak Packaging Monday to source your boxes, tapes and other packaging.
+It may be too late to wait until Peak Packaging Monday to source your boxes, tapes, and other packaging.
 You may not be able to source adequate stock, pay extra (due to supply and demand), or compromise by using packaging that is still available rather than the packaging that would have been most suitable.

 Staff and packaging processes